Worcester, South Africa: Media

 The first edition of the Worcester Weekly News was printed on 31 July 1880.
 The proprietor was Mr Watson and issues published under this masthead until 17 August 1882.
 J.E. de Jong was a master-printer from Deventer, Overijssel, Netherlands.
 He settled in Cape Town in 1875 and worked for The Cape Argus Printing and Publishing Company.
 By 1882 he had moved to Worcester and bought the Worcester Weekly News.
 From August 1882 he changed the name to the Worcester Advertiser, politically supported the Afrikanerbond and would criticise the Second Boer War in later years.

 By 1894 the town was experiencing solid population growth and the then Cape Colony Premier, Cecil John Rhodes realised that to gain influence with the public he needed the local newspaper to support his policies.
 De Jong was offered £5000 for his newspaper and a salary of £500 per annum.
 De Jong refused the offer and Rhodes decided to start his own newspaper, The Worcester Standard.
 These two papers ran in opposition until 1927, when they amalgamated to form the Worcester Standard and Advertiser.
 During the Anglo-Boer War, De Jong was jailed at Tokai.
+In 2023 the Worcester Standard amalgamated with the Breederivier Gazette and began to be distributed as a free newspaper.

 The paper remained in private proprietary until 1980, when it was sold to Naspers.
 The paper publishes to this day, making it one of the oldest local newspapers in South Africa.
+In 2023 the Worcester Standard amalgamated with the Breederivier Gazette and began distribution as a free newspaper.